Let's talk about logos

 The type of material of the medals represents the hierarchy of the award: gold, silver, bronze, etc.

 As for the graphic design of the medals, we must consider that they are three-dimensional objects of small size and minted in metal in a similar way to coins.

 We must choose monochrome designs (although some incorporate color) and that can allow the use of reliefs.

-I hope you enjoyed this article and that it was useful to you.
+I hope you have enjoyed this article and it has been useful to you.